Please pardon our appearance, we are still materializing!

 Termination

-ARTICLE III - BOARD OF DIRECTORS
+ARTICLE V – BOARD OF DIRECTORS

 General Powers